 Laws and regulations around voting are different in almost every state.
-It can be confusing figuring out how to register to vote, where to vote and other information to help you navigate Election Day.
-We’ve pulled together some common voting questions to help make the process a little bit easier.
+It can be confusing to figure out how to register to vote, where to vote, and other information to help you navigate Election Day.
+We’ve pulled together some common voting questions to help make the process easier.

 This is my first time voting in an election.
 What do I need to do?

-First, you should make sure you’re eligible to vote!
+Firstly, you should make sure you’re eligible to vote!
 The voting age in the United States is 18, however each state has different rules on when exactly you can register to vote.
 For example, in North Carolina, you can preregister to vote at 16 and vote in a primary election at 17 if you will be 18 at the time of the general election.
+Mail-in, in person at the board of elections, and online voter registration ends on February 9, 2024.
+If you miss that date, that’s ok!
+You can also register to vote during early voting, which takes place from Feb.
+15, 2024 to March 2, 2024.

 Next, you need to make sure you’re registered to vote.
 See the next section for details.